robindotis/contented/pages/docs.md

 To use Contented a [GitHub](https://github.com/) account is needed.
 Everything is done in GitHub: writing content, generating the site and publishing the pages.
 No other tool is needed other than a browser.

-First of all sign up for a [GitHub account](https://github.com/signup) and then login to GitHub.
+1. First of all sign up for a [GitHub account](https://github.com/signup) and then login to GitHub.

-Next make a copy of the DC code by forking the DC repository.
+2. Next make a fork of the contented by forking the contented repository.
+Name the fork username.github.io
+3. Allow the actions to run.
+4. Run the "Build site" action.
+5. Settings -> Pages -> Deploy from Branch -> gh-pages -> Save
+6. Wait one minute, reload the page, follow the link
+7. Blog is live.

+(see contentedweb as an example)

 Notes:
 * Start with simple setup of public rep names username.github.io and using branches for the deployment.